Almada was under rotating water cuts for

 1 · The crisis, in human terms

-12+ consecutive hours without water in Costa da Caparica (Diário de Notícias); a case reported to DECO PROteste: a Costa da Caparica household went without water from 4pm to 11pm – 7 straight hours, with no warning. a network fault in Charneca da Caparica (N377) was reported to SMAS almost daily since 26 June – 9+ straight days by 5 July, a full week before the heat peak. cafés and restaurants in Costa da Caparica, at the height of the beach season, forced to close or refuse service midday because they couldn't guarantee water for hygiene and food prep (Diário de Notícias · O Almadense).
+12+ consecutive hours without water in Costa da Caparica (Diário de Notícias); by 6 July, some residents report six days without reliable water (Observador). a case reported to DECO PROteste: a Costa da Caparica household went without water from 4pm to 11pm, 7 straight hours, with no warning.
+A network fault in Charneca da Caparica (N377) was reported to SMAS almost daily since 26 June, 9+ straight days by 5 July, a full week before the heat peak.
+Cafés and restaurants in Costa da Caparica, at the height of the beach season, forced to close or refuse service midday because they couldn't guarantee water for hygiene and food prep (Diário de Notícias · O Almadense).
+By 7 July, the Costa do Mar family health unit closed at 1pm over a water-supply interruption, per an official notice posted at its door; afternoon appointments and nursing treatments were rescheduled (RTP), and Cacilhas' volunteer firefighters made water available from a forestry tanker vehicle holding about nine thousand litres, throughout Tuesday 7 July, at the parish council's request, for basic household needs, not drinking.
+The council also bought a 1,000-litre stainless-steel container to distribute to the most vulnerable residents (Diário de Notícias).
 This is what "cortes de água" means before any chart of temperatures or tariffs:

 What residents said